andreab0106/andreab0106.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

-In this section you will find a [repository](https://github.com/andreab0106/Causal-Inference-and-Machine-Learning-Course-)of the Applied Statistics course I took as an undergraduate at PUCP.
+In this section you will find a [repository](https://github.com/andreab0106/Causal-Inference-and-Machine-Learning-Course-) of the Applied Statistics course I took as an undergraduate at PUCP.
 The course was taught to provide us with the necessary tools for all those who are starting in Machine Learning.

 Below I will detail in a summarized way what you will find in each folder of the repository.